a2stuff/a2d/res/notes/testplan.md

 * Launch DeskTop.
 Clear the selection (e.g. by clicking on the DeskTop).
 Verify that:
   * Special > Eject Disk and Special > Check Drive are disabled.
   * File > Duplicate and Special > Make Alias are disabled.
+  * File > Rename and Edit > Cut/Copy/Paste/Clear are disabled.
-  * File > Rename is disabled.
+  * File > Delete is disabled.
-  * File > Open and File > Get Info are disabled.
+  * File > Open, File > Get Info, and File > Copy To... are disabled.
+  * File > Duplicate and Special > Make Alias are disabled.
 * Launch DeskTop.
 Select only the Trash icon.
 Verify that:
   * Special > Eject Disk and Special > Check Drive are disabled.
   * File > Duplicate and Special > Make Alias are disabled.
+  * File > Rename and Edit > Cut/Copy/Paste/Clear are disabled.
-  * File > Rename is disabled.
+  * File > Delete is disabled.
-  * File > Open and File > Get Info are disabled.
+  * File > Open, File > Get Info, and File > Copy To... are disabled.
+  * File > Duplicate and Special > Make Alias are disabled.
 * Launch DeskTop.
 Select a volume.
 Verify that:
   * Special > Eject Disk and Special > Check Drive are enabled.
   * File > Duplicate and Special > Make Alias are disabled.
-  * File > Rename is enabled.
+  * File > Rename and Edit > Cut/Copy/Paste/Clear are enabled.
+  * File > Delete is disabled.
-  * File > Open and File > Get Info are enabled.
+  * File > Open, File > Get Info, and File > Copy To... are enabled.
+  * File > Duplicate and Special > Make Alias are disabled.
 * Launch DeskTop.
 Select two volume icons.
 Verify that:
   * Special > Eject Disk and Special > Check Drive are enabled.
   * File > Duplicate and Special > Make Alias are disabled.
+  * File > Rename and Edit > Cut/Copy/Paste/Clear are disabled.
-  * File > Rename is disabled.
+  * File > Delete is disabled.
-  * File > Open and File > Get Info are enabled.
+  * File > Open, File > Get Info, and File > Copy To... are enabled.
+  * File > Duplicate and Special > Make Alias are disabled.
 * Launch DeskTop.
 Select a volume icon and the Trash icon.
 Verify that:
   * Special > Eject Disk and Special > Check Drive are enabled.
   * File > Duplicate and Special > Make Alias are disabled.
+  * File > Rename and Edit > Cut/Copy/Paste/Clear are disabled.
-  * File > Rename is disabled.
+  * File > Delete is disabled.
-  * File > Open and File > Get Info are enabled.
+  * File > Open, File > Get Info, and File > Copy To... are enabled.
+  * File > Duplicate and Special > Make Alias are disabled.
 * Launch DeskTop.
-Open a volume window, and select a file.
+Open a volume window, and select a single file.
 Verify that:
   * Special > Eject Disk and Special > Check Drive are disabled.
   * File > Duplicate and Special > Make Alias are enabled.
+  * File > Rename and Edit > Cut/Copy/Paste/Clear are enabled.
-  * File > Rename is enabled.
+  * File > Delete is enabled.
-  * File > Open and File > Get Info are enabled.
+  * File > Open, File > Get Info, and File > Copy To... are enabled.
+  * File > Duplicate and Special > Make Alias are enabled.
 * Launch DeskTop.
 Open a volume window, and select two files.
 Verify that:
   * Special > Eject Disk and Special > Check Drive are disabled.
   * File > Duplicate and Special > Make Alias are disabled.
-  * File > Rename is disabled.
+  * File > Rename and Edit > Cut/Copy/Paste/Clear are disabled.
+  * File > Delete is enabled.
-  * File > Open and File > Get Info are enabled.
+  * File > Open, File > Get Info, and File > Copy To... are enabled.
+  * File > Duplicate and Special > Make Alias are disabled.
 * Launch DeskTop.
 Close all windows.
 Verify that File > New Folder, File > Close, File > Close All, and everything in the View menu are disabled.
 * Launch DeskTop.
 Open a window.
 Verify that File > New Folder, File > Close, File > Close All, and everything in the View menu are enabled.
 * Launch DeskTop.
 Open a window for a removable disk.
 Quit DeskTop.
 Remove the disk.
 Restart DeskTop.
 Open a different volume's window.
 Close it.
 Open it again.
 Verify that items in the File menu needing a window (New Folder, Close, etc) are correctly enabled.